Linus4/eldritchinstinct/main.typ

 + *Hidden information* can only be learned if players specifically ask for it or uncover it in the game world.
 It often comes at a cost.
   + _Time_.
 It might take time to examine something.
 Looking in the right place yields instant results, but a general search of a room takes about 15 minutes, which triggers a roll of the Agenda Die.
   + _Risk_.
 You might expose yourself to risk when you investigate a dangerous object, especially if you get too close to it.
 + *Secret information* always comes at a cost, and there is a chance that the players fail to learn the information.
-Information should almost never be secret; when players interact with the game world, they should almost always get answers. // TODO
+Information should almost never be secret; when players interact with the game world, they should get answers.

 Finding clues should not be a challenge for players.
 When introducing a new location, the Warden sets the mood and presents landmark information, which often functions as threads that the players can pull on for more information.
 The players can then ask questions and describe their PCs' actions in order to uncover hidden information.